 If you've been inactive for more than 12 months, you will be able to request the change to whichever sponsor and enroller you want online when you sign into your account and reactivate your account.
 No written letters, fees, or requests will be needed.
 You are also able to change your sponsor and enroller by calling and reactivating with an order over 50pv.

 You must have a new sponsor ID to provide to them or they will randomly reassign you to someone, which may or may not be a good idea.
 I've had people reassigned under me that has worked out wonderfully.

-All sponsor changes and being inactive for 12 months or more will result in losing any downline you may have had.
+All sponsor changes and being inactive for 12 months or more will result in losing any downline you may have previously had.

 If you're considering changing sponsors, please check out Young Living's Sponsor Change FAQ sheet.

 Did this help answer your questions?

 Please comment below if you have a question that wasn't addressed.
 I would love to help answer it, and may update this post with additional information as we receive more questions.
 To ask anonymously, fill out this form.

 - How to use your Young Living Virtual Office

 - Your guide to creating a Young Living Membership